Buying rubber products in different sizes can be challenging if you’re sourcing them through a company with limited molding capabilities.

 Cold feed- This method feeds the rubber compound into the extruder at room temperature.

 At Mark Tool & Rubber Co, Inc., we utilize all three of these rubber molding processes.
 Regardless of the size, quantity, or level of precision that you need, our highly experienced professionals will get the job done accurately and on time.
-Contact us today to request a quote!
+Get started buying your custom rubber products today and request a quote!